 As you see here the Pivot Level works as a strong resistance that price cannot break above, and so it goes down.

-4- Then goes up to retest the Pivot Level and this time succeeds to break above the Pivot Level.
+4- Then, it goes up to retest the Pivot Level and this time it succeeds to break above the Pivot Level.

-5- Then it goes down to retest the broken Pivot Level as a support, but fails and goes up.
+5- It goes down to retest the broken Pivot Level as a support, but fails and goes up.

 6- It tests the R1 level and breaks above it.